 Create A Monthly Budget

 Start with tracking your spending.
-Look back on the last month and consider tracking forward for 30 days with the intention to see where your money goes.
+Review the last month and consider following forward for 30 days to see where your money goes.

 What do you need to cut down on?
-Do you really need that daily $25 Starbucks run or can you get by without it, even if it means making your coffee at home in the morning instead?
-Cutting out small expenses will add up over time and save you money so that you’ll actually have some leftover to put towards your debt or save for emergencies.
+Do you really need that daily $25 Starbucks run, or can you get by without it, even if it means making your coffee at home in the morning instead?
+Cutting out small expenses will add up over time and save you money so that you’ll have some leftovers to put towards your debt or save for emergencies.

-You’ll need to know how much you make and what your monthly expenses are in order to create it.
-Once the numbers have been crunched, be sure that there’s enough money for not only the bills that need to be paid but the ability to tackle the financial black hole and the one thing that will suck the life out of any possibility to build wealth – debts.
+You’ll need to know how much you make and your monthly expenses to create it.
+Once the numbers have been crunched, be sure that there’s enough money for not only the bills that need to be paid but the ability to tackle the financial black hole and the one thing that will suck the life out of any possibility of building wealth – debts.

 Keep a realistic budget and use it to set some cash aside for each of your expenses, like $25 if you’re eating cheap or more than that if you can afford it.
 Use those numbers as guides so things don’t get out of hand because they’re probably not going to work otherwise.

 The most important part about getting through any financial situation is being smart when managing money.
-It’s crucial that these budgets are achievable; otherwise, people may find themselves falling back into old habits instead of moving forward with their money goals and how to budget when you’re broke.
+These budgets must be achievable; otherwise, people may fall back into old habits instead of moving forward with their money goals and how to budget when you’re broke.

-Debt is something that many people face today in America: from credit cards to student loan balances – it’s not such an easy task being able to manage this on top of everything else we’re juggling nowadays.
+Debt is something that many people face today in America: from credit cards to student loans – it’s not such an easy task to manage this on top of everything else we’re juggling nowadays.

 So how do you start?
-You’ll have to come up with a well-thought-out plan or method which best suits you (every person has different needs when tackling their financial burdens head on).
+You’ll have to devise a well-thought-out plan or method that best suits you (every person has different needs when tackling their financial burdens head-on).

-To help break things down there are two recommended methods – Debt Snowball and Debt Avalanche.
+There are two recommended methods to help break things down – Debt Snowball and Debt Avalanche.

-The second method-the “Avalanche” as it’s called – starts from the highest interest rate down to the lowest.
+The second method, “Avalanche,” as it’s called – starts from the highest interest rate down to the lowest.